shan0177/DT-Manage-Bot/README.md

   | `REMOVAL_DELAY`                 | (Optional) Delay in seconds between kick actions to avoid API limits.                                     |    ❌     |     `1.0`     |
   | `MAX_RETRIES`                   | (Optional) Max number of retries for failed Telegram API calls.                                           |    ❌     |      `3`      |
 </details>

----

-### 📜 License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.